AyadiGithub/S-P-500-Index-Anomaly-Detection-in-Keras/README.md

 Source of Dataset: Yahoo Finance

-The dataset is a CSV format with:
+#The dataset is a CSV format with:
 1. Daily timestamp
 2. Daily Open and Close price
 3. Daily High and Low price
 4. Daily Volume

-The Project will follow the below steps:
+#The Project will follow the below steps:
-  1: Import Libraries
+1. Import Libraries
-  2: Load and Inspect the S&P 500 Index Data
+2. Load and Inspect the S&P 500 Index Data
-  3: Data Preprocessing
+3. Data Preprocessing
-  4: Temporalizing Data and Creating Training and Test Splits
+4. Temporalizing Data and Creating Training and Test Splits
-  5: Build an LSTM Autoencoder
+5. Build an LSTM Autoencoder
-  6: Train the Autoencoder
+6. Train the Autoencoder
-  7: Plot Metrics and Evaluate the Model
+7. Plot Metrics and Evaluate the Model
-  8: Detect Anomalies in the S&P 500 Index Data
+8. Detect Anomalies in the S&P 500 Index Data
 9. Visualize